Challenges in marketing the ocarina

 - Holding and balancing an ocarina on the high notes is quite complicated.

-- The instrument's pitch is unstable and playing in tune demands fine breath control.
+- The instrument's pitch is unstable, and playing in tune demands fine breath control.

-- Players need to learn what makes music sound musical, and musicality is quite a complex topic in itself, independent of the complexity of any instrument.
+- Players need to learn what makes music sound musical, and musicality is a complex topic in itself, independent of the complexity of any instrument.

 - Knowing how to practice effectively also helps a lot with making reliable progress.

-Wind instruments in general are also more complex than initially apparent, as many techniques happen out of sight inside the body.
-Breath control, tonguing and vibrato for instance.
+Wind instruments in general are also more complex than initially apparent, as many techniques happen out of sight inside the body: breath control, tonguing and vibrato, for instance.

 - The tin whistle is widely played in Irish traditional music.
 It is treated as a serious part of the tradition, and is played to a very high standard.

 - The recorder, by comparison, is often considered a child's instrument.
-They can be played to an equally high standard, but very few people are actually aware of this.
+They can be played to an equally high standard, but very few people are aware of this.

 It would be entirely possible to create an ocarina-like electronic instrument with stable pitch and consistent fingerings, which is discussed in another appendix.